saamhaz/saamhaz.github.io/_posts/2022-02-02-raising-capital-as-a-pseudonymous-founder.md

 ### Zoom Call
 Most investors will still expect, at minimum, a Zoom call with the video off.

-### References from Peers in the Same Discords/DAOs + Social Media Presence
+### References and Social Media Presence
 Instead of asking for work references, investors will ping other users in Discords, DAOs, or previous projects the nym’s been involved with to understand how they work with colleagues: Are they responsive, ethical, analytical, rational, efficient, etc.?
 Investors will also look to Twitter, Reddit, and other social media platforms to evaluate a nym.

 ### Time Horizon
 There’s no getting around it.
 Reputations take time to build.
 The challenge with going the pseudonymous route is the forfeit of all prior projects, GitHub commits, etc., under the founder’s “true identity” and a reputation reset to zero.
 The longer a reputable history under a nym is, the more de-risked the investment becomes in an investor’s eyes.
 However, this doesn’t entirely neutralize rug risk – if the prize is big enough, a long history/reputation may not mean much to the nym.

 ### Hybrid Teams
 At this point in time, investors are more comfortable investing in **blended teams** with both identified and pseudonymous founders.
 This helps with KYC processes and doesn’t depart too much from the traditional DD mold.
 Though this might be a false sense of assurance given that some of the biggest scams both inside and outside of crypto have actually been projects with people’s real identities tied to them (see: Bitconnect, Theranos).